-Bali resorts are renowned for epitomizing luxury, and the Kayon Resort is perhaps the most posh choice of all.
+Bali resorts are renowned for epitomizing luxury, and the Kayon Resort is perhaps one of the poshest choices.

-Perched on the Ubud hillside and surrounded by the jungle and its holy river, the five-star resort is just 10 minutes away from the city center, yet so far removed from it in spirit.
+Perched on the Ubud hillside, and surrounded by the jungle and its holy river, the five-star resort is just 10 minutes from the city center, yet far removed from it in spirit.
 An adults-only resort, this is a place designed for relaxation and romance.

 4. Crete, Greece

 Why visit more crowded Greek isles like Santorini and Mykonos when you can take in the similar, less-traveled and just-as-beautiful island of Crete?
-TripAdvisor notes that this small Mediterranean jewel is "rich with archaeological and mythological history that’s reflected in its ancient ruins and cultural attractions."
+This small Mediterranean jewel is teeming with archaeological heritage, which includes the palace of the mythical minotaur.

 Stay: Melidoni X Village

-Continue to enjoy a secluded getaway by staying at the Melidoni X Village, a resort made up of five independent villas.
-Each villa has its own private swimming pool; book one and you'll feel as if you are renting a home in the middle of the island, while enjoying outstanding service and gourmet food.
+Enjoy a secluded getaway at the Melidoni X Village, a resort made up of five independent villas.
+Each villa has its own private swimming pool.
+Book one, and you'll feel as if you are renting a home in the middle of the island while enjoying outstanding service and gourmet food.

 3. Rome, Italy

-If that weren't enough, the private city-state of Vatican City, which houses a museum amassing thousands of works of arts and treasures from around the world, is surrounded by Rome.
+If that weren't enough, Rome surrounds the private city-state of Vatican City, which houses a museum amassing thousands of works of art and treasures from around the world.

-The towering remains of the city's Colosseum is an impressive testament to Rome's strength and remains one of the best-preserved monuments here.
-Visitors rave that it's the "highlight of the trip."
+The towering remains of the city's Colosseum are an impressive testament to Rome's strength and remain one of the best-preserved monuments here.

 Stay: Appia Antica Resort

-Of more than 1,200 hotels across the city of Rome, the one with the top honors is the Appia Antica Resort, which is found within the world's largest archaeological park.
+Appia Antica Resort is found within the world's largest archaeological park.
 Featuring three apartments within one small villa, the property offers a sense of seclusion within the buzzing city.